andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ![](images/answers_multiline.png)
 The extracted text for multiline answer categories are not distinguishable from multiple answer categories on their own.
-E.g. the answer category `"Not applicable/did not retain\nlawyer/paralegal/law student" would appear as two answer categories since newline characters separate the other answer categories from each other.
-However, these cases will appear with multiple elements in the code column, so I needed to incorporate that information.
+For example, the answer category
+`"Not applicable/did not retain\nlawyer/paralegal/law student"` would appear as two answer categories since newline characters also separate the other answer categories from each other.
+However, since these cases only appear when the code column is broken into multiple elements, I could incorporate that information to figure out where the multiline answer categories occur.

 The following is an approximate description of the process to these issues.
+I used two custom classes `PageBreak` and `CodeElementBreak` to represent where page breaks and breaks in the code column occur.
 Note that the actual code combines some of these steps, but I've illustrated it slightly differently for clarity:
 ```python